ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     Amount of seconds between each indexes and transformer definition replication attempt (if such replication is allowed).
     _Default:_ 600 seconds

+* **Raven/Replication/MaxNumberOfItemsToReceiveInSingleBatch**
+    Maximum amount of items that can be send in replication batch to THIS database.
+    _Default:_ 600 seconds

 ### Prefetcher

 * **Raven/Prefetcher/FetchingDocumentsFromDiskTimeout**